Look as You Leap: Planning Simultaneous Motion and Perception for High-DOF Robots: Introduction

-\textbf{How do existing planning methods tackle planning for perception in high \dof setting?} Existing planning methods that consider both motion and perception have several limitations.
-Informative path planners~\cite{tordesillas2022_panther,singla2021_memory,masnavi2024_differentiable,masnavi2022_visibility} aim to find paths that maximize information gain while respecting constraints like path length or budget, but they often become computationally expensive, especially when the problem size grows.
+Our contribution focuses on formulating and addressing a new motion–perception planning problem: motion planning for a high-\dof robot with continuous perception constraints from a start to a goal configuration.
+Existing works that consider both motion and perception are not designed for the problem examined in this paper.
+Informative path planners~\cite{tordesillas2022_panther,singla2021_memory,masnavi2024_differentiable,masnavi2022_visibility} aim to find paths that maximize information gain while respecting constraints such as path length or budget, but they often become computationally expensive, especially when the problem size grows.
 Perception-aware path planners are typically designed for low-\dof systems~\cite{falanga2018_pampc,ichter2020_perception,loquercio2021_learning,song2023_learning,murali2019_perception,zhou2021_raptor} or rely on overly simplified perception models~\cite{bartolomei2020_perception}, such as keeping a point of interest centered in the field of view.
 Active perception approaches~\cite{bajcsy1988active, aloimonos1988active, soatto2009actionable, liu2021active, davison2002simultaneous, vidal2010action, mostegel2014active, sadat2014feature, morilla2024perceptual} focus on selecting discrete viewpoints to maximize scene understanding, rather than ensuring consistent perception quality along a motion trajectory.
 Moreover, most of these approaches are not designed to operate in dynamic environments where objects or humans may move and where continuous adaptation is needed.
 As a result, they lack the responsiveness required for real-time perception-aware planning in practical settings.